ZofiaSzczepaniak/Analysis-of-carseats-sales-/README.md

 - Test RMSE: Slightly higher, indicating some loss in predictive precision

-## Analysis:
+### Analysis:
 The regression model again emphasizes shelf visibility and pricing strategy as primary levers for increasing unit sales.
-The spread of points around the ideal line in the observed vs. predicted plot (plot below) shows notable prediction error, especially at lower sales volumes, suggesting unmodeled complexity in the data.
+The spread of points around the ideal line in the observed vs. predicted plot (plot below) shows notable prediction error, suggesting unmodeled complexity in the data.
 The limited depth results in broad groupings, so individual variation is not captured well—this is a trade-off for interpretability.

 ![ex2_d](https://github.com/user-attachments/assets/ceacb146-4f67-4750-bf91-343e000c2c47)